naviveztim/CDP_C_plus_binaries/README.md

 ##  C++ implementation of CDP (Concatenated Decisions Path) algorithm - fast and accurate algorithm for time series classification

+This is a demo project for producing time series classification models.
+It takes the training datasets as CSV file and produces fully working model in binary format (.bin), as well shows accuracy, if test dataset is provided.
+Running binaries with no parameters will show available command line options.
+Available command line options are: train dataset, test dataset, number of decision trees, normalization, compression, among others.
+This is fully working code, although the number of allowed decision trees is limited to 100!
+In order to achieve good accuracy the number of decision trees may vary from 50 up to 1000, depending on time series set (as shown in the table below).
+To obtain unrestricted version of this project or the source code, please contact the author at: cdp_project@outlook.com.

 ### Overview

  CDP is a novel method for time-series classification using shapelets.
 The approach focuses on overcoming the limitations of traditional shapelet-based methods, primarily their slow training times, while maintaining high accuracy.
 Proposed algorithm involves training small decision trees and combining their decisions to form unique patterns for identifying time-series